 each reporting date at fair value.
 Fair value movements are recognized in OCI.
 However, the

-Company recognizes interest income, impairment losses and foreign exchange gain or loss in
+Company recognizes interest income, impairment losses and foreign exchange gain

 the statement of profit and loss.
 On de-recognition of the asset, cumulative gain or loss